CLAIMS ADJUSTMENT QUESTIONS AND ANSWERS

 - Understand the negotiation process

-Q: What Are Some Requirements According To The Insurance Policy?
+Q: What Are Some of my Requirements According To The Insurance Policy?

 A: Insurance companies require policy holders to prepare an inventory of damaged property showing quantity, description, actual cash value and amount of loss, then justify that inventory.
 The insurance company will pay the lesser of the following three amounts: